cmdimkpa/db_config/README.md

 ## Requirements

-You need to have `Node`, `NPM`, `PyPy 2`, `Python 2.7+` and `Python Requests` installed for this service to work.
+You need to have `OpenSSL`,`Node`, `NPM`, `PyPy 2`, `Python 2.7+` and `Python Requests` installed for this service to work.
 You also need a working `S3 Bucket` with `programmatic access keys`.
 The service depends on Network I/O, so an Internet Connection is required on the target machine.

 ### Command Line Setup